scramsay051200/GettingAndCleaningData_CourseProject/CodeBook.md

 X, Y, and Z acceleration signals from the various accelerometers recorded in the test and train data sets are in standard gravity units 'g'.
 However, the "Features" worked with in the "Merged.txt" and "TidyData.txt" are normalized and bounded within the range of [-1,1].
 As a result, they are also unitless.
+Below is a description for each of the vriables.

 ### Description of Tidy Data Set